PLSysSec/haybale/README.md

 ```

 If it can be `0`, let's find what values of the function parameters would cause that.
-First, we'll constrain that the return value must be `0`:
+First, we'll add a constraint to the `State` requiring that the return value
+must be `0`:

 ```rust
 retval._eq(&zero).assert();